 4. Use end-to-end encryption

 The most secure way to store and send information online is through services that use end-to-end encryption.
-We have previously explained how end-to-end encryption works, but here’s the brief version: when you send a message or store information on the cloud, the data is encrypted before it leaves your device and it can only be decrypted by you or the people you choose to share the data with.
+We have previously explained how end-to-end encryption works(new window), but here’s the brief version: when you send a message or store information on the cloud, the data is encrypted before it leaves your device and it can only be decrypted by you or the people you choose to share the data with.

 End-to-end encryption adds an extra layer of protection to your sensitive information.
 Even if your files are exposed in a data breach, those files cannot be decrypted and thus remain safe.
 A variety of online services employ end-to-end encryption, including instant messaging apps, video and voice calling, cloud storage solutions, note-keeping apps, and email.
 Proton Mail automatically applies end-to-end encryption to all of your messages.
 It even allows you to send end-to-end encrypted emails to other email services.